colinmccormick/CarND-Advanced-Lane-Lines/README.md

 ![Chessboard corner finding](./pipeline_examples/chessboard_corners.png)

 Next I take the list of image points and object points and use cv2.calibrateCamera() to determine the camera matrix (which specifies the intrinsic camera features: focal lengths and lens offsets) and the coefficients for the distortion-correction polynomials.
 Using this matrix and coefficients, it's straightforward to undistort new images from this camera using cv2.undistort().
+Below: original image (left), undistorted (right).

 ![Original and undistorted image](./pipeline_examples/original_undistorted.png)